How-To Guide: Proper Lubrication of Miniature & Instrument Ball Bearings

 Bearing lubrication prevents against metal to metal contact.
 It also minimizes retainer wear by reducing friction.
 Proper lubricant will conduct heat away from the bearing.
 Operational conditions such as temperature, loads, speed, torque, and environment determine the lube appropriate for the application.

 Oils are used where low bearing friction torque is a primary concern.
 Grease may provide longer operating life and resist lubricant loss due to centrifugal forces at higher speeds.
-Dry-film lubricants are often appropriate for vacuum environments or other conditions where wet lube is not an option.
+Dry-film lubricant, such as Dicronite, is often appropriate for vacuum environments or other conditions where wet lube is not an option.
 Pacamor Kubar Bearings(PKB) offers bearing lubrication in grease form, oil lubricants, and solid dry film lubricants.

 What is Wettability and Why is it Important?